Steerable Transformers for Volumetric Data: Method

 \section{Method}

-The methodology behind steerable transformers builds on the foundation established by vision transformers \citep{Dosovitskiy2020AnII}, which rely on linear embeddings of fixed-size image patches along with positional encoding for these patches.
-A hybrid architecture discussed in the same work integrates features maps produced by CNNs as input to the transformer encoder.
-In the case of steerable transformers, we adopt this hybrid approach, with feature maps generated by steerable convolution layers serving as input to the transformer encoder.
+The methodology behind steerable transformers builds on the foundation of vision transformers \citep{Dosovitskiy2020AnII}, which operate on ``patchified'' images, i.e., linear projections of fixed sized patches extracted from the input image.
+Conceptually, this patchification process is analogous to applying strided convolutions, where the stride is equal to the kernel size. \citet{Dosovitskiy2020AnII} also propose a hybrid architecture that extends this idea by employing a deeper convolutional encoder to extract more expressive features, which are then used as input to the transformer layers.
+In steerable transformers, we build on this idea by using feature maps extracted from steerable convolution encoder as input to the transformer architecture.

-In Section \ref{sec: steerable networks}, we discussed that the output of steerable networks is a compactly supported function on a continuous domain.
-However, practical neural networks operate on finite resolution rasterized images.
-Consequently, in real-world implementations, the output features for a particular irrep are represented as a collection of complex vectors on a grid.
-For simplicity, let us assume that there are \(N\) such grid points.
-For \(C\) channels, the input sequence to the transformer is described by: